emaccumber/polars-ethan/README.md

 ### Demean

-The `demean` function subtracts the mean from each non-NaN value in an array, preserving NaN values.
+The `demean` function subtracts the mean from each non-Null value in a Series, preserving Null values.

 ```python
 import polars as pl